Master of Public Administration (MPA): Career Path

 • Education administrator: MPA graduates may work as education administrators, managing the operations of educational institutions or programs.

-• Environmental policy analyst: MPA graduates with a specialization in environmental policy may work as environmental policy analysts, researching and evaluating the impacts of policies and programs on the environment.
+• Environmental policy analyst: MPA graduates specializing in environmental policy may work as environmental policy analysts, researching and evaluating the environmental impacts of policies and programs.

-• Urban planner: MPA graduates may work as urban planners, developing and implementing plans for the development and growth of cities and communities.
+• Urban planner: MPA graduates may work as urban planners, developing and implementing plans to create and grow cities and communities.

 • Human resources manager: MPA graduates may work as human resources managers, overseeing the recruitment, selection, training, and performance evaluation of employees in the public sector.

-• Lobbyist: MPA graduates may work as lobbyists, advocating on behalf of specific causes or organizations to government officials and policymakers.
+• Lobbyist: MPA graduates may work as lobbyists, advocating for specific causes or organizations to government officials and policymakers.

 • Political campaign manager: MPA graduates may work as political campaign managers, developing and implementing strategies for political campaigns.